Younest9/okd/README.md

         allow-hotplug enp0s5
         iface enp0s5 inet dhcp
         ```
         Remove dhcp and allow-hotplug lines.
 Append the following configuration to set up/add new static IP on Debian Linux 10/11.
-Here is my sample config file:
+Here is a sample config file:

         ```bash
         # The loopback network interface